OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     using System.Linq;
     ```

 1. Locate the `HandleSystemMessage` method.
 Replace the method with the following code.
-The code is available in the **Lab Files/HandleSystemMessageAsync.cs** file.
+The code is available in the **[Lab Files\HandleSystemMessageAsync.cs](./Lab%20Files/HandleSystemMessageAsync.cs)** file.

     ```cs
     private async Task<Activity> HandleSystemMessageAsync(Activity message)